dzekelid/objects/_listings/microsoft-graph/directoryobjectsidgetmemberobjects-post-openapi.md

 x-collection-name: Microsoft Graph
 x-complete: 0
 info:
-  title: Microsoft Graph API Get Member Objects
+  title: Microsoft Graph Get Member Objects
   description: Get member objects Returns all the groups and directory roles that
     a user, group, or directory object is a member of.
 This function is transitive.
   version: 1.0.0